 The global semiconductor industry has faced a severe shortage of microchips, leading to production delays in various sectors, including the automotive industry.
 However, industry experts believe that the worst of the delay is now over.

 Several factors have contributed to the current shortage, including disruptions caused by the COVID-19 pandemic, increased demand for electronics due to remote work, and supply chain issues.
 Nevertheless, major semiconductor manufacturers such as Taiwan Semiconductor Manufacturing Company (TSMC) have announced plans to increase production capacity by 20% in 2022.
 Other companies are also investing in new fabrication facilities and production equipment, which should help to alleviate the current shortage.

-In addition, companies are also looking to diversify their supply chains and reduce their dependence on a single supplier.
-This will help to mitigate the risk of future supply chain disruptions and ensure a more stable supply of microchips.
+Moreover, companies are looking to diversify their supply chains and reduce reliance on a single supplier.
+Diversification would help mitigate the risk of future supply chain disruptions and ensure a more stable supply of microchips.

-While the semiconductor industry is still recovering from the recent shortage, there are promising signs that the worst of the delay is now behind us.
-With increased investment and production capacity, as well as diversified supply chains, the semiconductor microchip delay may soon become a thing of the past.
+Although the semiconductor industry is still recovering from the recent shortage, the signs are promising that the worst of the delay is now behind us.
+Increased investment and production capacity, along with diversified supply chains, suggest that the semiconductor microchip delay could soon become a thing of the past.